 the structure and purposes of types of government other than democracy,

-how the concepts of freedom, equality, and human and civil rights shape the United States,
+how the concepts of liberty, equality, justice, and human and civil rights shape the United States,

 the achievements of democratic government and the challenges to maintaining it,

-ways to act as a citizen and influence government within the democratic system
+ways to act as a citizen to influence government within the democratic system,

-the importance of public discourse and public speaking in a democracy.
+the importance of respectful public discourse and dissent in a democracy.

 Guiding Principle 2

-An effective history and social science curriculum incorporates diverse perspectives and acknowledges that historical and current events are affected by race, ethnicity, culture, religion, gender, disability, and personal experience.
+An effective history and social science education incorporates diverse perspectives and acknowledges that perceptions of events are affected by race, ethnicity, culture, religion, education, gender, gender identity, sexual orientation, disability, and personal experience.

 The traditional motto of the United States is “e pluribus unum” – out of many, one.
-A history and social science curriculum that does justice to the remarkable diversity of our country must tell the histories of individuals and groups, and honor a plurality of life stories while acknowledging our ongoing struggle to achieve a more perfect union.
-Teaching how the concepts of freedom, equality, the rule of law, and human rights have influenced United States and world history necessarily involves discussions of race, ethnicity, culture, gender and other characteristics.
+A history and social science education that does justice to the remarkable diversity of our country must tell the histories of individuals and groups, and honor a plurality of life stories while acknowledging our ongoing struggle to achieve a more perfect union.
+Teaching how the concepts of freedom, equality, the rule of law, and human rights have influenced United States and world history necessarily involves discussions of race, ethnicity, culture, gender, gender identity, sexual orientation, and other characteristics.
 Effective instruction challenges students to value their own heritage while embracing our common ideals and shared experiences as they develop their own rigorous thinking about accounts of events.
-It celebrates the progress the United States has made in embracing diversity, while at the same time encouraging honest and informed academic discussions about instances of prejudice, racism, and bigotry in the past and present.
+Effective instruction celebrates the progress the United States has made in embracing diversity, while at the same time encouraging honest and informed academic discussions about prejudice, racism, and bigotry in the past and present.

 Guiding Principle 3

-Every student deserves to study an effective history and social science curriculum every year, from pre-kindergarten through 12th grade.
+Every student deserves to study history and social science every year, from pre-kindergarten through grade 12.

 Like learning to read, write, or perform well in any other subject, learning history and social science takes time.
-An effective history and social science curriculum is given adequate time in the school day to build knowledge and skills of increasing complexity.
+An effective history and social science education is given adequate time in the school day to build knowledge and skills of increasing complexity.
+In pre-kindergarten students learn about how cooperation builds community in the classroom, and how all kinds of families and individuals contribute to society.
 The elementary grade Content Standards are designed to introduce students to the drama of the past, its geographical settings, the habits of good citizenship, and everyday economics, a great deal of which can be integrated with English language arts and literacy, the arts, mathematics, and science.
-Middle school Standards are written to deepen students’ capacity to think logically and conduct research.
-At the high school level, where students should take at least four full-year courses in United States and world history, the Standards require interpretation and synthesis of complex ideas about individuals, groups and institutions.
+Middle school standards are written to deepen students’ capacity to think logically and conduct research.
+At the high school level, where students should take at least four full-year courses in United States and world history, the standards require interpretation and synthesis of complex ideas about individuals, groups, events, and institutions.

 Guiding Principle 4

-An effective history and social science curriculum teaches students to think historically.
+An effective history and social science education teaches students to think historically.